peidevs/OpenDataBookClub/bursary/README.md

  Info on how to  use it, can be found here https://github.com/okfn/dataproxy

-Some other solutions looked not implemented .. (but worth looking into )
+Some other solutions looked into  ( presently implemented, but worth looking into )

 A jQuery CSV parser plugin.
 Battle Tested | Optimized | 100% IETF RFC 4180 Complete https://github.com/evanplaice/jquery-csv